 - the “stage” of the mastocytoma, which is given by the extension assessment (localized or metastasized tumor).

-The surgical intervention consisting in removing the tumor is the appropriate treatment as soon as the diagnosis is made: it must be broad in order to avoid as much as possible the risks of local recurrence.
-In some cases, surgery is not possible (too large or poorly localized tumor): chemotherapy may sometimes be possible to reduce the size.
+The surgical intervention consisting in removing the tumor is the appropriate treatment as soon as the diagnosis will make: it must be broad in order to avoid as much as possible the risks of local recurrence.
+In some cases, surgery is not possible (too large or poorly localized tumor).
+Chemotherapy may sometimes be possible to reduce the size.

 When the extension assessment reveals the presence of metastases, radiotherapy and / or chemotherapy must complete the surgical procedure.

-The chemotherapy protocols (drugs used, treatment by injection or tablets, number of sessions, frequencies, medical monitoring, etc.) will be adapted and discussed with your veterinarian depending on the type of tumor, its extension, the cost and the quality of your pet’s life.
+The chemotherapy protocols (drugs used, treatment by injection or tablets, number of sessions, frequencies, medical monitoring, etc.) will adapt and discuss with your veterinarian depending on the type of tumor, its extension, the cost and the quality of your pet’s life.